smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 |--------------|
 | 62           |

-Interestingly, the `SUM` function will work on a temporary or permanent table that contains NULL markers, but errors when creating the data as a Common Table Expression or using the `VALUES` keyword.
+Interestingly, the `SUM` function works on a temporary or permanent table that contains NULL values, but it errors when creating the data as a common table expression or using the `VALUES` keyword.

 The following summation will not error and produces a result set with the `NULL` marker.